chipsalliance/Caliptra/doc/Caliptra.md

 4. Caliptra IP will now evaluate the strap settings driven through various interface wires (eg. BMD vs BMI mode, security/debug state of the SOC etc)
 5. If SOC is in a debug mode, then security assets are cleared/switched to debug mode
 6. Caliptra IP will assert Ready\_For\_Fuse wire to the SOC
-7. SOC will populate the fuse registers and set a fuse write done bit in the same fuse register block.
+7. SOC will populate the fuse registers, the internal TRNG configuration registers, and the ROM WDT cycle count, then set the CPTRA\_FUSE\_WR\_DONE bit.
 Note that Caliptra HW drops writes to any registers that cannot be changed unless there is a power cycle (eg. UDS).
 So SOC is free to write all the registers.

-	a. **Open:** To reduce the overall complexity, there is a proposal to write a SOC generated random number as a part of fuse population.
-From there, FW will implement DRBG using DRNG as a starting point.

 8. Caliptra IP will deassert Ready\_for\_Fuse wire as soon as the fuse write done register is written.
 9. Caliptra IP moves security critical assets in fuse registers (eg. UDS) to Key Vault.